scakc/NPBCL/README.md

 # Bayesian Structure Adaptation for Continual Learning
 This repository is PyTorch implementation of the [Bayesian Structure Adaptation for Continual Learning](https://arxiv.org/abs/1912.03624).
+If you use this repository please cite the linked paper.

 ## Requirements
   * Keras 2.2.5